sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 ### Electrical Components Plan

-### Mechanical Components Plan

 ## 1. Remove the current fuel injection system

 Removing the current system is pretty straightforward, but don't go ripping out every single component.
 We'll look at the process I went through with the Golf.

 The basics of removing the current fueling system start from the fuel pump.
 You can assess what you need and don't need.
 I kept the in-tank fuel pump since that acted more as a sender from the fuel tank.
 In the original design of the Golf, two fuel pumps exist the in-tank one and the pressurized one outside of the pump.
 I removed the outside one and connected it to the fuel tank along with the accumulator.
 From the rear of the car, I also removed whichever fittings I could and temporarily removed the hoses to the fuel return.

+In the engine bay, I removed the entire CIS system, barring some components that were directly on the block.
+For a Golf Mk1 this includes:
+- Fuel filter before fuel distributor
+- Fuel distributor
+- All 5 fuel lines to each cylinder inject (1-4) and cold start injector  (5)
+- Intake manifold with throttle body
+- Idle stabilization components
+- Disconnect wire from Warm Up Regulator (WUR)
+- Disconnect wire to frequency valve
+- Vacuum hoses connecting to brake booster, valve cover, distributor, and intake
+- Fuel in and fuel out lines

+You may have more or less components than my setup.

-At the time, I was not sure what to do with the fuel return, so I just capped it off and both ends, keeping it there just in case for the future.
+At the time, I was not sure what to do with the fuel return, so I just capped it off and both ends, keeping it there just in case for the future to add a fuel return to resolve heat soak issues.

 ## 2. Modify the fuel delivery system